neolink78/atelier-de-bernard/README.md

-   └─ services        # Following the controller, it's where we insert logic before entering the repository ├── lib/              # For reusable components of the application ├── pages/            # Contains pages of the application ├── public/           # For pictures and icons
-├── schemas/          # Schemas done using Zod
+   └─ services        # Following the controller, it's where we insert logic before entering the repository ├── lib/              # For reusable components of the application ├── pages/            # Contains pages of the application ├── public/           # For pictures, icons and translation using i18n ├── schemas/          # Schemas done using Zod
 ├── services/         # To call the backend using Axios ├── styles/           # for the CSS files